 Clients aren’t just venturing online for training sessions.
 They’re looking for ongoing support and guidance.
 Once you’re established, the power of the internet allows you to broaden your services to offer additional fitness support.
 Think downloadable nutritional guides, personalised video workout plans, assessment of weekly food diaries… all bringing with them opportunities to earn more from existing clients.
 Plus, social media sharing adds another chance to get your personal brand seen!

 When working with clients face-to-face, a good Personal Trainer will be constantly monitoring for correct technique.
-Poor technique can lead to lack of resuts, slow performance and often injuries.
-As an online Personal Trainer, you’ll need to be that bit more safety-savvy to ensure that your sessions are conducted clearly and effectively enough to maintain top tehnique.
+Poor technique can lead to a lack of results, slow performance and often injuries.
+As an online Personal Trainer, you’ll need to be that bit more safety-savvy to ensure that your sessions are conducted clearly and effectively enough to maintain top technique.

 Sure, you’ve delivered a winning workout programme, maybe via email, or video link.
 Though how will you know that your clients actually stuck to it?
 One of the main reasons clients fall off the fitness wagon is a lack of motivation, producing poor results.
 Working with a Personal Trainer in the gym involves the effort of getting to the gym, and getting it done.
 Online programmes are much easier to give a miss, leading to a slippery slide down the motivational slope.